 Today we’re going to cover different ways to make your own Automatic Watering Drip system.
-For the past couple days we’ve been testing out different techniques to do so and we figured, might as well share it with you guys 🙂
+For the past couple days we’ve been testing out different techniques to do so and we figured, might as well share it with our fellow growers 🙂

 We all know that watering marijuana is one of the most time consuming aspects if you want to have an even watering across the whole medium, that’s actually why we started doing this, with these 6 babies growing right now it was really becoming too much.
 The thing is, we really didn’t have a budget for this so we went for the cheapest, most efficient ways to do so.

-So we found a way to do it for 20 bucks or less,!
-Here’s what we’re going to see:
+So we found a way to do it for 20 bucks or less !
+Here’s what we’re going to talk about:

 Pro’s and con’s of a Drip Irrigation System

 Creating a Drip system actually has a lot more pro’s than cons.
 Whether it’s the time saved of watering or the amount of water used, there’s hardly no down sides to using a drip irrigation system.